Diachronic Data Analysis Supports and Refines Conceptual Metaphor Theory: Materials and Methods

 \subsubsection{Directed Graph Representation}

 When focusing not on single words, but on the network of mappings between the categories, we can use the following definition.

 \begin{Def} A directed graph $G=(V,E)$ consists of a set of vertices $V$ and a set $E$ of ordered pairs $(u,v)$ of vertices called directed edges.
-Furthermore, $u$ and $v$ are called the source and target of the edge $(u,v)$. \end{Def}
+We will refer to them simply as edges.
+Furthermore, $u$ and $v$ are called the source and target of the edge $(u,v)$, respectively. \end{Def}

 In our application, the vertices represent the topic categories from the Mapping Metaphor data.
 If the data contains at least one word transferred from topic $u$ to topic $v$, this transfer gets represented by the edge $(u,v)$.
 This representation ignores the numbers of words transferred.
-To include this information as well, we use the directed multigraph representation.
+When we also want to include that information, we use the directed multigraph representation.